AnnahGrace/DAR---Final-Project/README.md

 I cannot go through everything that I have listed below unless I do a very general overveiw so I am instead going to focus on learning how to use the following in depth:
   - ~~t-tests~~
   - ~~ANOVA~~
-  - Effect size (focus on Hedge's g and Cohen's d)
+  - ~~Effect size (focus on Hedge's g and Cohen's d)~~ -*adding in "making code more efficent" because I have 1600 lines of code right now and that is what I've been donig all                    day/night...*
   - Forest plots
   - If I have time left over, I will jump into factor analysis (because this looks really cool)